Gaya Island Resort

 Gaya Island Resort is a luxurious retreat just off the coast of Kota Kinabulu in Borneo.
 Backed by lush green forest, and facing sandy shores and cerulean-blue sea, offering beautiful views towards Mt Kinabalu, this is an idyllic place to unwind.

 With a relaxed atmosphere, plenty of activities available, and only a 30-minute journey from Kota Kinabalu, Gaya Island Resort is a great location to start or finish any Borneo itinerary.
 The island lies within Tunku Abdul Rahman Marine Park, which is home to a number of coral reefs and plenty of marine life.
-The resort has two house reefs just off the jetty, which can be explored on guided snorkeling tours or at your own leisure.
+The resort has two house reefs just off the jetty, which can be explored on guided snorkelling tours or at your own leisure.

 The accommodation is located up on the hillside, with 120 villas and one suite.
 The design is sophisticated and modern yet retains some Sabahan elements, using natural materials.
 All of the air-conditioned rooms have spacious en-suite bathrooms with large bathtubs, and verandas looking towards the rainforest or sea, furnished with day beds.

 Gaya Island Resort has a great choice of restaurants.
 Feast Village offers a vibrant atmosphere, serving a diverse range of international dishes.
 Fisherman's Cove is perfect for a romantic evening, offering delicious fresh fish and seafood.
 For an exciting and authentic Japanese dining experience, head up the hill to Omakase.
-The Pool Bar & Lounge is also a pleasant seafront spot for light lunches and sundowners.The resort has an enticing 40-meter lap pool down by the beach, and if you go in the opposite direction up the hill you will find the tranquil Spa Village, offering a range of treatments using local ingredients and techniques.
+The Pool Bar & Lounge is also a pleasant seafront spot for light lunches and sundowners.The resort has an enticing 40-metre lap pool down by the beach, and if you go in the opposite direction up the hill you will find the tranquil Spa Village, offering a range of treatments using local ingredients and techniques.
 The beach directly in front of the resort is on the narrow side, however the idyllic Tavujun Bay is just around the corner, and the resort offers shuttles throughout the day.
 The resort has a private beach here with its restaurant where lunch is a single dish meal made over charcoal embers that changes daily, or you can bring a gourmet picnic.
-Gaya Island Resort has its own marine and wildlife centers, providing an interesting and educational opportunity to learn about Borneo's biodiversity.
+Gaya Island Resort has its own marine and wildlife centres, providing an interesting and educational opportunity to learn about Borneo's biodiversity.
 There are some fantastic tours with the resort's naturalist, including walks in the rainforest and kayaking through mangrove jungles.

 Children are welcome to stay at Gaya Island Resort, however this is probably a more suitable property for couples or families with older children.
 There are a lot of steps to reach some of the villas, and whilst some are able to interconnect, the number is limited therefore cannot be guaranteed.
 The Fisherman's Cove only welcomes guests over the age of 12.